FireIsGood/spaceman.nvim/README.md

 ### Using a Custom Rename Function

 The custom rename function is run on ALL names, including custom workspace names.
+This is mostly for personal taste, though you could technically just call every project "Joe" or something.

 ```lua
 require("spaceman").setup({